xplosionmind/old.tommi.space/_notes/public/Website development.md

 		- Current Liquid permalinks parsing may not work anymore
 4. Integrate [jekyll-time-to-read](https://github.com/gjtorikian/jekyll-time-to-read/ "jekyll-time-to-read on GitHub")
 5. Integrate [jekyll-minifier](https://github.com/digitalsparky/jekyll-minifier/ "jekyll-minifier") if it proves to be better for performance and / or more stable (keep in mind that Netlify offers JS and CSS minification)
+1. Add a “**Looking for help**” page where are listed all the things (tagged `help`) for which I would love to receive assistance and thoughts
+	- create subsections: creative help, hands-on help (e.g. Scambi), technical help, long-term help (collaborations), contacts help (I need to reach somebody and I cannot)
 6. Use [jekyll-exif-data](https://github.com/NiklasEi/jekyll-exif-data/ "jekyll-exif-data on GitHub") to print a picture place and time in `figcaption` by default
 7. [Tags](/tags):
 	- consider switching from a unique page list to individual pages for each tag, see [jekyll-paginate](https://github.com/sverrirs/jekyll-paginate-v2 "jekyll-paginate on GitHub") and [jekyll-csv](https://github.com/theyworkforyou/jekyll-csv/ "jekyll-csv on GitHub")